jack-butler/TrapCam/README.md

 # TrapCam
-The TrapCam repository contains software to construct a TrapCam.
+The TrapCam repository contains instructions and software to construct a TrapCam.

 # Initial set up
 #